AlphaNightLight/UnitnBookingBot/README.md

 This README presents the information concerning the installation and run of the project on a local machine.
 Other resources include:

-- The full function documentation, rooted in `docs/html/index.html`.
+- The full project documentation, rooted in `docs/index.html` and accessible at [https://alphanightlight.github.io/UnitnBookingBot/](https://alphanightlight.github.io/UnitnBookingBot/).
 - Links to the official documentations of all the API used by this project, reported in the file `info/api_reference.txt`.
 - The command cheatsheet, located in `info/cheatsheet.md`.
 It also summarizes the database structure.
 - The project report, `report/`, with a full description of the system architecture.